A Rock Art Legacy from the Southern Sinagua of the Beaver Creek Community

 ||Red Rock District - 928-203-2900

-Location: V Bar V Heritage Site is located 2.8 miles east of the junction of I-17 and SR179 (FR 618).
+Location: V Bar V Heritage Site is located 2.8 miles east of the junction of I-17 and SR 179 on FR 618.
 Watch for the entrance on your right less than one-half mile past the Beaver Creek Campground.

-After parking your car, take the maintained trail from the visitor's center and parking area approximately a half-mile across a flat field to the petroglyph area.
+- From the parking lot, take the maintained trail from the visitor's center and parking area approximately a half-mile across a flat field to the petroglyph area.